 Your plumber will ensure the installation meets the Australian standards and any local laws which will govern how the bath must be installed.

-A bath needs a water seal to prevent the sewer gases from coming through the grate so it’s important the waste pipe underneath the bath is connected correctly to prevent sewer gases from emerging through the grated opening.
-Most bath wastes are installed to a floor waste (grated drain in the bathroom).
+A bath needs a water seal to prevent the sewer gases from coming through the waste opening so it’s important the waste pipe underneath the bath is connected correctly to prevent sewer gases from emerging through the grated opening.
+No one wants to have that smell in their bedroom.